openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 LTI Advantage is an extension of the LTI 1.3 specification that enables additional features in LTI components.
 See `LTI Advantage`_ for more imformation.

-Currently, Open edX supports the following LTI Advantage extensions:
+Currently, the platform supports the following LTI Advantage extensions:

 * `Assignments and Grades services`_
 * `Deep Linking`_